sgall17a/encodermenu/README.md

 Note that the menu caption needs quotes (because it is a string), but the function does not because it is just the name of a function.

 To transform our list into a function we pass it to another function called 'wrap_menu'.
-Since our menu becomes a function,  it can be the function that is called from a menuitem.
-In this way we can get sub-menus.
+Note that  our wrapped menu becomes a function,  so it can be the function that is called from a menuitem.
+In this way we get sub-menus.

-Menu function must be defined before they are used.
+Menu functions must be defined before they are used.
 The root menu should be the last to be defined.
+(Later versions may address this by allowing an action function to be defined as a string which is turned into a function on a second pass).

 ### Functions to get information